Australian banks face new inquiry, this time over competition

 “I’m focused on implementing the recommendations of the most comprehensive inquiry, namely the Royal Commission that we have just had,” he told reporters.

-Citing internal ACCC documents, The Sydney Morning Herald reported the regulator planned to meet executives of HSBC Holdings PLC and Macquarie Group Ltd, both of which are trying to expand their retail banking businesses in Australia.
+Citing internal ACCC documents, The Sydney Morning Herald reported the regulator planned to meet executives of HSBC Holdings PLC (HSBA.L) and Macquarie Group Ltd (MQG.AX), both of which are trying to expand their retail banking businesses in Australia.

 The documents showed some members of the ACCC’s Financial Services Board were concerned about a lack of government support for a new inquiry, and opposition from the banks.